mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 Again, drawing parallels with functional programming paradigms, pushing the validation and transformation of a components messages to the 'edges' of the system is pretty much the same concept as pushing state changes to the edges of the system which is frequently a mantra of functional programming.

+## Keep raw message format ##

+If you keep the messages flowing into your system in their raw (unchanged) format and order for as long as possible and pass them around the `components` of the system you gain a number of advantages.

+Each `component` in the system can decide what information to take from the message, ignoring anything it's not interested in.

+It can also derive information from the order in which messages arrive but this causal derivation is only possible with a system that maintains the order of messages.
+This is where systems based on appropriate messaging infrastructures that guarantee delivery of a message in the same sequence as it was written (usually within some well understood constraints) are extremely useful.

+## Order matters ##

+Why is the order of messages important?
+With total or partial ordering of messages maintained it's possible to persist messages over a long period of time along with the logical timing of the messages relative to each other.
+This makes it possible to think of and implement a component to answer some question of the data that relies on the original sequence of events that raised the messages but some time later.
+In other words you don't need to know the questions that may be asked of the data ahead of time and design your data model and processes to handle these possible questions.
+Instead if you keep the original format of data flowing into the system in it's original order it's possible to replay those messages in the same order into a component implemented after the messages creation.

+## Good systems are like sauces, it's all in the folding and reduction  ##

+Another side effect of considering systems as components that consume ordered raw messages is that each component can be thought of as processing a stream of messages.
+The result of this consumption may be more messages emitted to other components or to users, it may be some change in the state of a localised store (remember this is a localised optimisation).
+In any case the entire component can be thought of a large function that folds over (or reduces) the stream of messages to produce the desired result.

 I spent a large part of my early career working in a UK Government department solving a number of problems over a decade.
 This is a fairly unusual state of affairs in modern software developers career's as it's not common to stay with